marcelhfm/PicoW_CO2_Sensor/README.md

 ## Features

+- Measure CO2, humidity and temperature using a SCD40 CO2 sensor
-- Display CO2 measurements on the OLED display
+- Display CO2 measurements on the SSD1306 OLED display
-- Measurements are also send to an external MQTT broker
+- Measurements are also send to an external MQTT broker (Still in Progress!)
+- freeRTOS (scheduling of tasks, IPC)

+## Hardware

+- Raspberry Pi Pico W
+- Sensirion SCD40 CO2 Sensor (SCD41 should work as well, without any code changes).
+Make sure to power the Sensor with 5V, as I experienced issues when only powering with 3.3V!
+- SSD1306 OLED display

 ## Build